benjambo13/CryptoListen-Dev/README.md

-# CryptoListen-Dev
+# CryptoListen

-This Repository is for the development of CryptoListen, Deployment is made onto the CryptoListen Repository.
+This Repository is for the development of CryptoListen, my dissertation project.

-In order to deploy:
-   1. 'npm run-script build" inside of the client folder

-   2. move the build folder into the server directory

-   3. Then push to CryptoListen github (main branch) and deploy via heroku
+This project aims to evaluate the feasiblility of cryptocurrency mining in the browser as a web monetisation mechanism.
+It does this by simulating a music streaming websitre where a user is able to use the cryptocurrency mining feature in the background.